RHElements/rhelements.github.io/docs/create-a-rhelement/step-3.md

 </html>
 ```

-A couple of things to note here is the access to `shadowRoot`. `shadowRoot` is available to our element since we have a shadow root set up for us by extending `Rhelement` in the definition of our element.
+A couple of things to note here is the access to `shadowRoot`. `shadowRoot` is available to our element since we have a shadow root set up for us by extending `RHElement` in the definition of our element.
 Something else new you may not have seen before is

 ```
 shadowRoot.querySelector('slot').assignedNodes()[0].textContent.trim();